Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-6-1">6.1 Flat Bristle Brush with Paint</h3>

-Brushes with more viscous media like paint, as opposed to ink or watercolor, tend to show the bristles of the brush and transfer paint to more of the page when added pressure is applied because there is greater contact with the geometry of the many bristles against the surface.
+Brushes with more viscous wet media like paint, as opposed to ink or watercolor, tend to show the bristles of the brush and transfer paint to more of the page when added pressure is applied because there is greater contact with the geometry of the many bristles against the surface.

 This example, shown in Figure 24, achieves the goal of replicating the overall look of an assortment of reference images found through an online search.
-It also manages to avoid an overly complex node graph, meaning it is simple for non-advanced users to create and there is still plenty of room to add further levels of detail and sophistication as desired.
+It also manages to avoid an overly complex node graph, meaning it is simple for less advanced users to create or modify and there is still plenty of room to add further levels of detail and sophistication as desired.

 ![](results-bristle-brush.png)